-As a member of the Stanford-Brown-RISD iGEM Team working at the NASA Ames Research Center this Summer 2018, I acted as the team's Design Lead.
+As a member of the Stanford-Brown-RISD iGEM Team working at the NASA Ames Research Center this Summer 2018, I worked as the team's Design Lead.

 Our team's research is focused on how to use Mycelium – the vegetative root of fungus – to essentially grow a habitat on Mars for future human and space exploration.
 Our team includes students from a variety of backgrounds, majoring in fields ranging from Graphic Design & Apparel Design all the way to Bioengineering and Neuroscience.